 It seems that every gun owner has that one rifle that never quite lives up to its potential.
+The solution lies with modular rifle chassis and in this article, we’ll explain why.
 Whether you’re more of a target shooter, hunter, basement tinkerer, collector, or some other breed of firearm enthusiast, chances are that over the years you’ve ended up with a rifle or two that, unfortunately, does little more than collect dust anymore.
 You know what I mean – the one that shoots straight and feeds true round after round, but leaves a little to be desired in terms of modern, high tech fit and functionality.
 Sure, it’s probably occurred to you to take it down to the gunsmith’s shop and have some custom work done, but who has the cash for that?
 So, is it a lost cause?
 Could it be that there is just no cost effective way to open up the possibilities for upgrading your rifle?
 Think again!
-Setting up your long gun with a state of the art Modular Rifle Chassis will give your rifle all the options of a modern tactical weapon platform.
+Setting up your long gun with a state of the art Rifle Chassis will give your rifle all the options of a modern tactical weapon platform.
 Thanks to their relatively recent appearance on the consumer market, hobbyists everywhere have been eagerly picking up chassis and going to work adapting their classic single action rifles for the future.
 If this sounds like the solution for you, then you should have a look at a few of the hottest new models available at Kinetic Research Group (KRG).

 KRG produces only the highest quality parts, made by their excellent product designers, and it shows in their range of top of the line modular rifle chassis.
 One of their focuses is on the Remington 700 – a classic rifle that lacks some of the amenities of today’s more modern weapons, it is, nonetheless, a beloved favorite of many enthusiasts and thus has become one of the most popular rifles for chassis upgrades today.
 KRG offers not one but three different options for the Remington 700; the Bravo, the X-Ray, and the Whiskey-3 chassis and are tailor made to meet that demand.
 Lightweight, adjustable, and sporting attachment points for compatibility with a huge selection of aftermarket accessories (as well as standardized magazines), they have each been developed to meet a set of different needs so that anyone from the backyard plinker to the precision sharpshooter can turn a run of the mill 700 into their ideal rifle.